cworden7/DesertCactus/README.md

 # DesertCactus
 Hi!

+If you'd like to view these files, follow these steps:

+1. Download the files by clicking the green "Clone or Download" button and then click "Download Zip".
-The Html file is a ready to view version of the code so I'd recommend opening that.
+2. Choose file to open: The DesertCactusSample.html is a ready to view version of the work and shows complete graphs.
+It opens right in your browser and I'd recommend opening this file.
+The DesertCactusSample.rmd is an Rmarkdown document and can be opened in Rstudio where you can edit the code and see how the code executes.

-If you'd like, I also attached the rmd file, which can be opened in Rstudio.

-The thing I'd like to draw focus to is the graphs, I can create those for any purpose, such as analyzing product sales trends relatively easily depending on the data set Amazon provides and if that includes dates/months of sale.
+Enjoy!
+Colin